Noah Adamia

 He participated in the Sevastopol sniper movement and personally trained about 80 snipers.
-Adamia is credited with having killed over 200 German soldiers during the Battle of Sevastopol, before he was killed in action a day before the siege lifted.
+Adamia is credited with having killed over 200 German soldiers during the Battle of Sevastopol, before he was killed in action a day before the remaining Soviet forces defending the port surrendered.

-Pre-war period
+Early life

-Born on 21 December 1917 into a peasant family in the Georgian village of Mathondzhi, he attended a high school in Tbilisi.
+Born on 21 December 1917 into a peasant family in the Georgian village of Matkhoji, he attended a high school in Tbilisi.
 Afterwards Adamia joined the Soviet Navy in 1938 and served in coastal defenses as anti-aircraft gunner.
 In 1940 he graduated from the Odessa Military Naval School and became platoon commander.